When assigning reasons to downtime events, downtime reporting is more consistent and more useful with a smaller list of down reasons.

 - Reviewed: Regularly review your down reasons.
 Remove reasons that aren't frequently used, and add reasons to ensure that ‘All Other Losses’ is not in the top ten losses.

+The ability to capture downtime reasons without operator involvement saves time and enables your operators to focus on the job at hand.
 Many machines are run by PLC’s that flag fault codes when the machine stops.
 It is entirely possible to capture these PLC fault codes as downtime reasons without operator involvement.
 If you’re interested in capturing down reasons from your PLC consider:

 - Faults vs Reasons: PLCs generate fault codes and multiple fault codes can be activated when the machine stops.
 For example: An operator opens a guard to prevent a material jam.
 The PLC might record a fault for “Machine Stop” and another for “Guards Open”.
 However the down reason you want to capture is “Material Jam”.
 Review how your PLC tracks machine fault codes, and identify the extent to which fault codes need to be combined into reasons.

 - Cost: The PLC is specifically designed to run the machine, not to create reports.
 Capturing fault codes from the PLC typically requires additional software to export the information to a reporting system, and your PLC engineer may need to amend the PLC code to create useful down reasons.